QuantumChemistryGroup/thermochemistry/README.md

 # thermochemistry
+[!NOTE]
-Gas-phase thermochemistry in HO, hindered rotor and msRRHO approaches
+This repository **thermochemistry** is a collection of Gas-phase thermochemistry in HO, hindered rotor and msRRHO approaches